Costco Chicken Meatballs Teriyaki & Pineapple - AmyLu

 1-2 Month Shelf Life

-These can be stored in the refrigerator up until the use by date.
-The use by date on my package was about a month a half from the date I purchased these meatballs from Costco.
+These can be stored in the refrigerator up until the use-by date, or they can be frozen for up to 6 months.
+The use-by date on my package was about a month a half from the date of purchase.

-Once opened these need to be consumed within 4 days.
-The meatballs can be frozen for up to 6 months.
+Once opened, the meatballs need to be consumed within 4 days.

 AmyLu Teriyaki Pineapple Chicken Meatballs